With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreRecovery And Wellness Center Of Eastern Washington is one of mental health facilities in Benton County, Washington, located at 1950 Keene Road, Building G, 99352 zip code.
+Learn MoreRecovery And Wellness Center Of Eastern Washington is a mental health facility in Benton County, WA, located at 1950 Keene Road, Building G, 99352.
 Recovery And Wellness Center Of Eastern Washington provides partial hospitalization/day treatment and outpatient treatment.
-Recovery And Wellness Center Of Eastern Washington provides group therapy, integrated dual diagnosis disorder treatment and couples/family therapy to children / adolescents, young adults and seniors 65 or older.
-Recovery And Wellness Center Of Eastern Washington also supports people with trauma, patients with eating disorders and people with PTSD.
-Additional services provided at Recovery And Wellness Center Of Eastern Washington include family psychoeducation and education services.
+Recovery And Wellness Center Of Eastern Washington provides group therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
+Recovery And Wellness Center Of Eastern Washington also supports people with PTSD, patients with eating disorders and people with trauma.
+Some other services available at Recovery And Wellness Center Of Eastern Washington include education services and family psychoeducation.

-Learn MoreLourdes Health Crisis Services Kennewick is a mental health clinic in Benton County, WA, located at 500 North Morain Street, Suite 1250, 99336.
+Learn MoreLourdes Health Crisis Services Kennewick is a mental health facility in Benton County, WA, located at 500 North Morain Street, Suite 1250 in the 99336 zip code.
 Lourdes Health Crisis Services Kennewick provides outpatient treatment.
-Additional services offered at Lourdes Health Crisis Services Kennewick include suicide prevention services.
+Additional services offered by Lourdes Health Crisis Services Kennewick consist of suicide prevention services.

 Learn MoreReliance Medical Clinics Pllc Reliance Health Systems Neuropsych is a mental health treatment center in Benton County, Washington, located at 1446 Spaulding Avenue, Suite 303, 99352 zip code.
-Reliance Medical Clinics Pllc Reliance Health Systems Neuropsych provides outpatient treatment and telemedicine/telehealth.
-Reliance Medical Clinics Pllc Reliance Health Systems Neuropsych also offers behavior modification, cognitive behavioral therapy and dialectical behavior therapy to adults, seniors 65 or older and young adults.
-Reliance Medical Clinics Pllc Reliance Health Systems Neuropsych supports children/adolescents with serious emotional disturbance, people with serious mental illness and people with trauma.
+Reliance Medical Clinics Pllc Reliance Health Systems Neuropsych provides telemedicine/telehealth and outpatient treatment.
+Reliance Medical Clinics Pllc Reliance Health Systems Neuropsych also offers trauma therapy, couples/family therapy and activity therapy to seniors 65 or older, adults and children / adolescents.
+Reliance Medical Clinics Pllc Reliance Health Systems Neuropsych supports children/adolescents with serious emotional disturbance, people with trauma and veterans.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.